On the Lipschitz Continuity of Set Aggregation Functions and Neural Networks for Sets: Lipschitz Continuity of Set Aggregation Functions and Neural Networks

-As discussed above, the \textsc{sum} function is theoretically more powerful than the rest of the functions.
-However, in practice it has been observed that in certain tasks \textsc{mean} and \textsc{max} aggregators lead to higher levels of performance~\cite{zaheer2017deep,cappart2023combinatorial}.
+As discussed above, the \textsc{sum} function is theoretically more expressive than the rest of the functions.
+However, in practice it has been observed that in certain tasks \textsc{mean} and \textsc{max} aggregators lead to higher levels of performance~\citep{zaheer2017deep,cappart2023combinatorial}.
 While this discrepancy between theory and empirical evidence may be attributed to the training procedure rather than to expressivity, it suggests that there is no single aggregation function that provides a superior performance under all possible circumstances and motivates the study of all three of them.

-Our previous result showed that each aggregation function is Lipschitz continuous only with respect to a single metric for multisets.
-It turns out that if the multisets have fixed size, then the aggregation functions are Lipschitz continuous also with respect to other metrics.

-\begin{lemma}[Proof in Appendix~\ref{sec:proof_lem1}] Let $\mathcal{X} = \{ X_1, \ldots, X_N \}$ denote a set of multisets where $X_i \in \mathcal{S}_M(\mathbb{R}^d)$ for all $i \in [N]$ ($X_i \in \mathcal{S}_M(\mathbb{R}^d \setminus \{ \mathbf{0}\})$ for matching distance).
-Then, \begin{enumerate} \item The \textsc{mean} function restricted to inputs from set $\mathcal{X}$ is Lipschitz continuous with respect to the matching distance and its Lipschitz constant is $L=\frac{1}{M}$. \item The \textsc{sum} function restricted to inputs from set $\mathcal{X}$ is Lipschitz continuous with respect to EMD and its Lipschitz constant is $L=M$. \item The \textsc{max} function restricted to inputs from set $\mathcal{X}$ is Lipschitz continuous with respect to EMD and its Lipschitz constant is $L=M$, and it is also Lipschitz continuous with respect to the matching distance and its Lipschitz constant is $L=1$. \end{enumerate} \end{lemma}
+Our previous result showed that each aggregation function is Lipschitz continuous only with respect to a single distance function for multisets.
+It turns out that if the multisets have fixed size, then the aggregation functions are Lipschitz continuous also with respect to other functions.
+This is not surprising given Proposition~\ref{prop:prop2}. \begin{lemma}[Proof in Appendix~\ref{sec:proof_lem1}] \leavevmode \begin{enumerate}[topsep=0pt, partopsep=0pt, parsep=0.1cm, leftmargin=0.8cm] \itemsep0em \item The \textsc{mean} function defined on $\mathcal{S}_M(\mathbb{R}^d)$ is Lipschitz continuous with respect to the matching distance and its Lipschitz constant is $L=\frac{1}{M}$, but is not Lipschitz continuous with respect to the Hausdorff distance. \item The \textsc{sum} function defined on $\mathcal{S}_M(\mathbb{R}^d)$ is Lipschitz continuous with respect to EMD and its Lipschitz constant is $L=M$, but is not Lipschitz continuous with respect to the Hausdorff distance. \item The \textsc{max} function defined on $\mathcal{S}_M(\mathbb{R}^d)$ is Lipschitz continuous with respect to EMD and its Lipschitz constant is $L=M$, and it is also Lipschitz continuous with respect to the matching distance and its Lipschitz constant is $L=1$. \end{enumerate} \end{lemma}

-According to the above Lemma, the \textsc{max} function is Lipschitz continuous with respect to all three distance metrics when all multisets have the same cardinality.
-This suggests that in such a setting, if any of the three metrics is insensitive to some perturbation applied to the input data, this perturbation will not result in a large variation in the output of the \textsc{max} function.
+According to the above Lemma, the \textsc{max} function is Lipschitz continuous with respect to all three distance functions when all multisets have the same cardinality.
+This suggests that in such a setting, if any of the three distance functions is insensitive to some perturbation applied to the input data, this perturbation will not result in a large variation in the output of the \textsc{max} function.